IBM/raft-fabric-sample/README.md

 </p>
 <br>

-To see raft in action, we can submit a transaction to the Fabcar UI while the docker logs are running.
+To see Raft in action, we can submit a transaction to the Fabcar UI while the docker logs are running.
 When the docker logs are first shown, we are at block 10.
 After the create car transaction is submitted to the UI, and the nodes agree on the result, the data is written into block 11, as shown in the gif below.